CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

     PHP-rdkafka is a thin librdkafka binding providing a working PHP 5 / PHP 7 Kafka client.

+* Sqreen: The Sqreen agent is started automatically after adding the environment variables (SQREEN_API_APP_NAME and SQREEN_API_TOKEN).

 ## Use Redis to store PHP Sessions

 By default, sessions are stored on a replicated file system, so that session data is available on each instance.
 We also provide the possibility to store the PHP sessions in a [Redis database](/doc/addons/redis/) to improve performance: if your application is under heavy load, redis persistence for sessions can improve latency.